sambux1/presentations/opps/slides/polling/traditional.md

 Second, data collection is a human-intensive process, so scaling to collect more data can be quite costly.

-Finally, traditional polling offers poor geographic and temporal coverage.
+Finally, traditional polling offers limited geographic and temporal coverage.
 Polls are restricted to a few key areas immediately before an election, which means many locations go unpolled for weeks or months.

 What I'm about to show is the complete list of polls commissioned in the state of WV in the last 3 months before the election.